-If your Canada trip itinerary lands you in the Prairies, indulging in some of the best things to do in Winnipeg is a must.
+If your Canada trip itinerary lands you in the Canadian Prairies, indulging in some of the best things to do in Winnipeg is a must.

 Built at the confluence of the Red River and Assiniboine River, the largest city and capital of Manitoba is one of the most important cities in the history of Canada.
 As you sort through all the top tourist attractions in Winnipeg, you’ll begin to weave together a narrative from the city’s humble beginnings as a First Nations and French trading post to one of Canada’s largest modern cities.